Table of Contents

 endfunction

-Create a logic expression using this function that checks all the 16 bytes of the message simultaneously to determine if all bytes are ascii.
+You can then use this function to create a logic expression that checks all the 16 bytes of the message simultaneously to determine if all bytes are ascii.

 Ciphertext and Key Register

-You will need a 128-bit register to store the original ciphertext provided and a 24-bit register to hold the key you are checking.
+You will need a 128-bit register to store the original ciphertext provided.

 The ciphertext register should be loaded with the value of the bytes_in input when a new code breaking operation is started (i.e., when the start signal is asserted and you are in an IDLE state).